 This was one of my first attempts at full-stack development.

-Having built Learning Management Systems with WordPress plugins before, I wanted to see if I could develop one myself from scratch.
+Having previously built LMS-style products with WordPress plugins, I wanted to see if I could develop one myself from scratch.

-It turned out to be a lot more complicated than I had initially thought, but I appreciate the flexibility and freedom that comes with developing something entirely on your own.
+It turned out to be much more complicated than I initially expected, but it taught me a lot about the flexibility and freedom that come with building something entirely on your own.

 You can find the feature specification here.

-ToGather is a product design project for a NUS meetup app, where students can find others on campus to make friends and enjoy activities together.
+ToGather was a product design project for a NUS meetup app, where students could find others on campus to make friends and enjoy activities together.

 Through this, my team and I experienced the end-to-end design process, from ugly wireframing to hi-fi prototyping.

-I discovered that UX design is really about empathy, and understanding what the user needs.
-It's also extremely important to talk to users,
+I discovered that UX design is really about empathy and understanding what the user needs.
+It was also extremely important to talk to users,

 because there will always be a mismatch of expectations and intuition between you (as the builder) and them (as the consumer).